-When you operate your own business, whether this be on a small scale independently from home or supported by many, many staff, you have the responsibility to take (and keep) control, whilst reducing the risks you may face in the organisations lifetime.
+When you operate your own business, whether this be on a small scale independently from home or supported by many, many staff, you have the responsibility to take control, whilst reducing risk to ensure your business prospers.
 There are many different dangers that businesses face, no matter what industry they are in, and figuring out ways to avoid or reduce these negative experiences can be a little tough.
 Luckily, it needn’t be that hard to find out where to start, as there are some handy hints and tips that can aid you in getting set in the right direction towards uber-safe working practices in every sense of the word.

 Stick To The Rules